buuug7/notes/css/basic.md

 blockquote {
   padding: 20px;
 }
-/* as for borders,the padding can be set individually for any of the 4 sides. */ blockquote {
+/* as for borders, the padding can be set individually for any of the 4 sides. */ blockquote {
   padding-top: 20px;
 }